Understanding Market Fear in Investing: Embrace the Fear, Conquer the Euphoria

 Fear and Long-term Perspective

-Having a long-term perspective in investing means focusing on the potential growth of investments over an extended period rather than being swayed by short-term market fluctuations.
+Investing with a long-term perspective means focusing on the potential growth of investments over an extended period rather than being swayed by short-term market fluctuations.
 It is about keeping your eyes on the horizon, even when the seas are rough.

 With its accompanying volatility, market fear can make these seas very rough.
 It can cause prices to plummet and portfolios to shrink seemingly overnight, testing investors’ commitment to their long-term goals.